-Then their friends are killed in a car accident, leaving 12-month-old Sophie an orphan.
-To Holly and Messer's surprise, their friends have named them in their will as joint guardians of the tot, and Life As We Know It
+Then their friends are killed in a car accident, leaving Sophie an 12-month-old orphan.
+To Holly and Messer's surprise, their friends have named them in their will as joint guardians of the tot, and so they move into their friends' home and become surrogate parents while sleeping in separate rooms.

-Starring Katherine

-Heigel, Josh Duhamel and

-Josh Lucas..
-Directed by
+Life As We Know It Starring Katherine Heigel, Josh Duhamel and Josh Lucas..
+Directed by Greg Berlanti.

-Greg Berlanti.
 114 minutes.
-M (sexual references,

-drug references).
-Reviewer:
+M (sexual references, drug references).
+Reviewer: Jim Murphy\.

-Jim Murphy.